ipop-project/Controllers/README.md

 ### Notes

-[1] See https://github.com/ipop-project/documentation/wiki/Configuration for a detailed description of options for controller configuartion.
+[1] See https://github.com/ipop-project/ipop-project.github.io/wiki/Configuration for a detailed description of options for controller configuartion.

-[2] See https://github.com/ipop-project/documentation/wiki under _Building the code_ for guides on building IPOP-Tincan from source.
+[2] See https://github.com/ipop-project/ipop-project.github.io/wiki/Building-the-Code for instructions on building IPOP-Tincan from source.